jangflier/SelfIntro/README.md

-# SelfIntro
+# Yunseok - SelfIntro
-This repository is dedicated to my personal introduction page.
+This repository houses my personal introduction page, meticulously built with pure HTML, CSS, and JavaScript without the use of any libraries.